porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/flash-of-unstyled-content.md

 # Flash Of Unstyled Content

-Unstyled components or text when opening an application or website directly create a bad first impression.
+Unstyled components or text when opening an application or website create a bad first impression.
 To prevent this, the Porsche Design System offers various solutions to ensure all necessary Porsche Design System fonts and components are fully loaded.

 ## Wait for event

 As mentioned, we provide different approaches.
 The simplest solution is by waiting for the `PORSCHE_DESIGN_SYSTEM_READY_EVENT`.
 We provide it as variable to make sure you always listen to the correct event.
-The event is fired as soon as all our components are ready and it checks if the web-fonts are loaded from the cdn.
+The event is fired as soon as all our components are ready and it checks if the web-fonts are fully loaded from the cdn.

 ### Example usage